ManiruzzamanAkash/LaraCMS/README.md

 ![Article / Page Create](https://i.ibb.co/b5TWHKV/Lara-CMS-Create-Article.png)

 ## Contribution
-It's not open yet for contribution.
-I'll open it hope after this July, 2021 after implementing all of the advanced, faster & scalable architecture of Laravel.
+It's open for contribution.
+You can fork the repo and create a Pull Request with your desired feature or issue.
+I'll merge them if they're all passed the test-cases.